-Living Room, Dining Room, and Bed Rooms
+Living Room, Dining Room, and Bedrooms

 Special care is needed in stairways to ensure all of the steps are lighted properly.
 Three-way switches are required at the top and bottom of the stairs.
-If the stairs turn, you may need to add additional lighting to accommodate the area to be lit.
+If the stairs turn, you may need to add additional lighting to accommodate the area to be illuminated.

 These areas can be long and need adequate lighting.
 Be sure to place enough lighting so shadows are not cast when walking.
 Remember, hallways are often escape routes in the event of inclement weather and emergencies.
 A hallway over 10 feet long is required to have an outlet for general purpose.